stevie-sh/board/README.md

 # Goals:
 - put something to display on website that utilizes a redux component that displays a grid or a square-like figure to explore path finding algorithms and maze-solvers
 - get used to webstorm
-- learn redux how it interacts with react
+- learn more redux-specific things
-- get in the process of posting nanoapps on domain
+- get in the process of posting nanoapps onto blog

 ## TODO (not ordered):
 - get react to be publicly accessible on clientside (DONE)